islandora-interest-groups/Islandora-Preservation-Interest-Group/external_services_working_group/README.md

-# Report of the External Services Working Group, part of the Islandora Preservation Interest Group
+# Report of the External Services Working Group

-Ed Fugikawa, Mark Jordan, Danny Lamb, Mark Leggott, Paul Pound, Nick Ruest
+Prepared by Ed Fugikawa, Mark Jordan, Danny Lamb, Mark Leggott, Paul Pound, Nick Ruest on behalf of the Islandora Preservation Interest Group

 December 4, 2014